virtual-kubelet/virtual-kubelet/README.md

 Alibaba Cloud ECI(Elastic Container Instance) is a service that allow you run containers without having to manage servers or clusters.

-You can find more details in the [Alibaba Cloud ECI provider documentation](./providers/alibabacloud/README.md).
+You can find more details in the [Alibaba Cloud ECI provider documentation](https://github.com/virtual-kubelet/alibabacloud-eci/blob/master/README.md).

 #### Configuration File

 The alibaba ECI provider will read configuration file specified by the `--provider-config` flag.

-The example configure file is `providers/alibabacloud/eci.toml`.
+The example configure file is in the [ECI provider repository](https://github.com/virtual-kubelet/alibabacloud-eci/blob/master/eci.toml).

 ### Azure Container Instances Provider